tiabas/oauth2-provider/README.md

     => "https://client.example.com/oauth/v2/cb?error=access_denied&error_description=the%20user%20denied%20your%20request"

 ## Supported Ruby Versions
-This library aims to support and is [tested against][travis] the following Ruby
+This library aims to support and is tested against] the following Ruby
 implementations:

 * Ruby 1.8.7